OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 For parents and students

-Organize clear subfolders like /math, /science, /programming, /history, /reading, and /projects.
+Use clear folders like /math, /science, /programming, /history, /reading, and /projects.

 Reference materials